1799aperpetua/NHLpredictor/README.md

 Example:
 - Boston Bruins - (xGF) expected goals for: 3.78/game  |  (xGA) expected goals against: 2.13/game
     - This means that the Bruins are expected to score 3.78 goals per game and allow 2.13 goals per game.
         - If we divide the bruins xGF by the league's average xGF (3.2), we get the Bruin's Attack Strength: 1.18
         - If we divide the bruins xGA by the league's average xGA (3.05), we get the Bruin's Defensive Strength: 0.698
 - Meaning that the bruins on average score 18% more points and allow 30% less points than the typical team.
-Ultimately meaning that the Bruins are a great Hockey team (Currently the best in the league)
+In other words, the Bruins are a great Hockey team (Currently the best in the league)
     - Good team:  High points for, Low points allowed
     - Bad team:  Low points for, High points allowed
     - Fun team:  High points for, High points allowed